 #Step 5: Reset All Settings (Last Resort)

 Go to Settings > General > Transfer or Reset iPhone > Reset > Reset All Settings.
-This won’t erase your data.
-It resets notification permissions, Wi-Fi passwords, and keyboard settings, and takes about 5 minutes.
-After the reset, you’ll need to re-grant Facebook notification access, but this fix reaches issues that individual setting changes can’t touch.
+This does not erase your photos, apps, or data.
+It clears notification permissions, saved Wi-Fi passwords, and keyboard settings, and finishes in about five minutes.
+After it reboots, you have to re-grant Facebook notification access, which is the whole point of doing this step.

 #How to Fix Facebook Notifications on Android